 So there are my tips and tricks to get the most out of your Audible membership.
 If you’ve signed up now and need a good listen you should check out my book recommendations list – I made it specifically from my Audible listens that I’ve enjoyed.
 Happy listening!

 Once you click OK your copy will pop up and you’re ready to begin filling it out.
 I’ve tried to lock as many of the ranges that you shouldn’t be changing as possible so you don’t accidentally mess up something that you won’t be able to fix.
-You will want to start by filling out the Student’s name and then checking whether they are a returning student and if they’re a kindergartner.
+You will want to start by filling out the current school year, the student’s name, their current grade, and checking whether they are a returning student.
 Don’t worry about the Reimbursement Sheet inputs for now, we’ll talk about those later.

 When you select the course type you’ll notice that more numbers start to appear.
 In the column labeled “MTH Funds” you will see your maximum allowance for that period based on the course type you selected.
 The total tells you the maximum allowance based on the courses you have.
 Make sure you select whether you’re doing Science or History so that the information gets filled in properly as well.
 Here’s what my son’s would look like with his schedule for this year –

-You might have noticed that even though I was over for his custom core and way over for his Tech class (we split that with his brother and submitted the same thing for both and asked for half the reimbursement for each boy) the total at the bottom of spending total is 0 – that’s because if you submit for too much they will only reimburse you for what you have allowance for.
+You might have noticed that even though I was over for his custom core and tech the total at the bottom of spending total is 0 – that’s because if you submit for too much they will only reimburse you for what you have allowance for.
 Also, if you were over in some categories but had extra in others it would only calculate the extra in the others since you can’t borrow from different periods to make up for deficits in others.
-You’ll also notice that I split his Let’s Play Music class tuition into two line items so that I could be reimbursed for $300 as his custom built elective and $180 from his technology allowance.
+You’ll also notice that I split his Thanksgiving Point membership into two line items so that I could be reimbursed for $180 as his custom built science and $100 from his technology allowance.
 I would recommend as you input expenses on these sheets that you take pictures or save copies of your receipts in a single folder on your computer, phone or Google Drive so that you can easily find them when you’re ready to submit.

 In and of itself I feel like this is a super handy way to keep track of what you’ve spent for each period and know what you have left to spend, but I decided to take it a step further.
 This spreadsheet will also generate for you a cover sheet for submitting your expenses.
 This makes it really easy for the folks at MyTechHigh to quickly review and approve your submission, as well as making it easy for you to know that you have all of the right receipts to submit!
 If you go back to the top of the page and click on the box next to “Reimbursement Sheet to Generate” you’ll be given a dropdown box of all of the submission categories that you have.
 Pick whichever one you would like to create a cover sheet for.
-You can then enter any special notes that you might have about this period that they will need to know at MyTechHigh (for example, when I submitted my sons’ tech class this year I made a note on their cover sheet – “Please reimburse half of the total cost to each student.” – however usually I don’t put any additional notes.
+You can then enter any special notes that you might have about this period that they will need to know at MyTechHigh – however usually I don’t put any additional notes.
 Then you will want to open up the sheet called “Reimbursement Cover Sheet” by clicking on the link at the bottom of the page.

 This will open a completed reimbursement cover sheet for you which will include the student’s name, which course the submission is for, a list of all of the items and their costs, and the total amount you are requesting to be reimbursed.
 You don’t need to do anything with this sheet except save it as a PDF, or copy the data into Word – whatever you want to do in order to submit it.
 If you make multiple submissions you can have items previously submitted removed by placing an “x” next to the items that have been reimbursed on the expenses list on the first sheet.
 When I go to submit I will save my cover sheet as a PDF and then use Adobe Acrobat Pro to combine that cover sheet with the uploaded receipts that match it so that I have a single pdf file to submit for each period.
 You can do essentially the same thing by selecting all the text in the cover sheet spreadsheet and copying it into a Word document (or Google Docs or whatever your word processing software of choice is) and inputting your receipts on subsequent pages before saving as a PDF.
 Here’s a sample of what that cover sheet would look like –

 And that’s it!
 Hopefully this helps you to better keep track of your MyTechHigh expenses and budget in the coming years!
-I started thinking I’d just make a few quick modifications to what I had previously so that it would be useful for other people.
-Instead it ended up taking me about 2 full days to get all of the pieces working, but I’m really happy with the result.
 If you notice anything that I’ve missed please comment below so that I can get it fixed!
-I think there might be some other things that I would need to take into consideration for high schoolers, but I don’t know what those are because my oldest is in 3rd grade.
-If you want to use this for a high schooler and want to walk me through the variations I’d be happy to work in those variables.
-If it is really useful to you consider making a donation to my site, or making a purchase through one of my affiliate links to help me keep this site going.
+If this is useful to you consider making a donation to my site, or making a purchase through one of my affiliate links to help me keep this site going.
 Happy Homeschooling 🙂

-Side note: Everything above is my 1st grader’s actual schedule and reimbursements for this past year.
+Side note: Everything above shows actual items I’ve been reimbursed for and course descriptions I’ve had approved.
 Feel free to use the descriptions and purchase list for inspiration for your own child’s schedule.
 I’m planning on posting reviews of some of the things that we’ve loved in the future but I’ll put in a plug for the one thing that we’ve REALLY loved this year which is our Kiwi Crate – it’s been SO much fun for all of my kids and they’ve learned a ton from them.
 I thought I was going to like the Kiwi Crate but it’s been so much better than I’d expected.
 If you use my referral link you get $10 off of your subscription 🙂

 Recently I’ve seen lots of friends requesting favorite Instant Pot recipes.
 I’m going to guess that many of my friends (like me) got an Instant Pot for Christmas and are still learning how to use it.
 I always want to respond to my friends but my response (surprise, surprise) is longer than I really want to type out in a Facebook comment.
 So tonight when I pulled out my Instant Pot to make my favorite chicken tortilla soup I decided that I would share that recipe (because it’s yummy) as well as some of my other adventures in Instant Pot-ing in hopes that it might help someone else find good uses for theirs! (skip to the bottom if you just want the chicken tortilla soup recipe)